Commission of Railway Safety

 The Commission of Railway Safety is a government commission of India.
 Subordinate to the Ministry of Civil Aviation, the commission is the rail safety authority in India, as directed by The Railways Act, 1989.

 The agency investigates serious rail accidents.
-Its head office is in the North-East Railway Compound in Lucknow.
-As of 2019, Shri Shailesh Kumar Pathak (IRSE:1986) is the Chief Commissioner of Railway Safety (CCRS).
+Its head office is in New Delhi.
+As of 2023, Shri Janak Kumar Garg (IRSEE:1987) is the Chief Commissioner of Railway Safety (CCRS).